 Until the 1930s, hydroelectric power was responsible for providing most electricity because hydroplants were less expensive to operate than those that relied on thermal energy released by burning fuels like coal.
 Today, hydroelectric plants, which are often located at river dams, are only one source among many for generating energy.
-Hydropower supplies about 6 percent of the nation’s energy, according to the U.S. Department of Energy.
+Hydropower supplies nearly 7 percent of the nation’s energy, according to the U.S. Department of Energy.

 Although alternative energy sources such as nuclear, solar, and wind energy continue to gain market share, the primary means of generating electricity in the United States and much of the world is still coal-burning power plants.
 Simply put, coal is burned to turn large turbines, which generate the electricity.
 The electricity is then transmitted overhead on power lines to substations at very high voltages.
 Substations step down the energy to lower voltages, and then distribution lines transmit the energy to individual homes and businesses.